 - Light Is Not Good: Despite his name, White Goodman is a colossal douchebag.

 - Longing Look: After her Heroic Sacrifice to save Peter from being hit by the opposing team, Peter and Kate share a long gaze at each other.
 This causes White to become jealous and angrily hit her in the face with a dodgeball.

 - Majority-Share Dictator: Peter buys Globo Gym's controlling stake using the $5 million his team won.
-He is then able to totally remodel the gym while the original majority shareholder eats himself back to into obesity.
+He is then able to totally remodel the gym while the CEO he fired eats himself back to into obesity.

 - Malaproper: White Goodman does this sometimes, along with having some trouble with spelling and metaphors.White: I wouldn't sell you your gym back for all of King Midas' silver.